-The French wine empire "Maison M. Chapoutier" headquartered in the town of Tain-l'Hermitage in the wine-growing region Rhone was founded in 1879 by Polydor Chapoutier as Weinhandelshaus founded.
-Viticulture was operated by the traditional family already since 1808.
-In 1988 the company was taken over by Michel and Marc Chapoutier in the seventh generation of the family.
+The French wine empire "Maison M. Chapoutier" with headquarters in the town of Tain-l'Hermitage in the wine-growing region Rhone was named by Polydor Chapoutier in 1879 Weinhandelshaus founded.
+Wine-growing has been practiced by the traditional family since 1808.
+In 1988 the seventh generation of the family was taken over by Michel and Marc Chapoutier.
 These made rigorous changes.
 For example, the old chestnut barrels were replaced by barriques.
-The yields were so radically restricted that the production volume was reduced by half.
-The largest part of the vineyards was until the mid-1990s on Biodynamic viticulture changed.
+The yields were so radically restricted that the production volume was cut in half.
+Most of the vineyards were planted until the mid-1990s Biodynamic viticulture changed.

-The perfectionist Michel Chapoutier wants to produce wines that have a distinctive character terroir reflect.
-On the northern Rhône will total 85 hectares in the appellations Châteauneuf-du-Pape with the brands "Barbe-Rac" (Grenache Noir varietal) and "La Bernardine", Côte Rôtie with the brand "La Mordorée", Crozes-Hermitage with the brands "Meysonniers" and "Les Varonniers", Grignan-les-Adhémar.
-Hermitage (35 ha) with the brands "Chante Alouette", "De l'Orée", "L'Ermite" and "Le Pavillon" and Saint-Joseph managed with the brand "Les Granits".
-Other possessions are available in the appellations Banyuls.
+The perfectionist Michel Chapoutier wants to produce wines that do this in a distinctive way terroir reflect.
+On the northern Rhône, a total of 85 hectares are in the appellations Châteauneuf-du-Pape with the brands "Barbe-Rac" (single variety Grenache Noir) and "La Bernardine", Côte Rôtie with the brand "La Mordorée", Crozes-Hermitage with the brands "Meysonniers" and "Les Varonniers", Grignan-les-Adhémar.
+Hermitage (35 ha) with the brands "Chante Alouette", "De l'Orée", "L'Ermite" and "Le Pavillon" and Saint-Joseph managed with the "Les Granits" brand.
+There are other possessions in the appellations Banyuls.
 Collioure (both Roussillon) and Coteaux d'Aix-en-Provence (Provence).
-Another property is the winery "Tournon Estate" in South Australia.
-The approximately 50 hectares of vineyards are also biodynamically farmed.
-The total possession of the enterprise covers approximately 300 hectares of vineyard.
+Another property is the "Tournon Estate" in South Australia.
+The vineyards, which encompass around 50 hectares, are also cultivated biodynamically.
+The company's total holdings include around 300 hectares of vineyards.